kwikius/fg_ext_fdm/README.md

      [Watch on Youtube](https://www.youtube.com/watch?v=27LC2WRK0Rk)

   * examples/net_fdm_in.
     Retrieves the net_fdm structure from Flightgear.
-Displays current pitch roll and yaw values.
+Displays current pitch, roll and yaw values in the terminal.
     N.B.
-Plane is controlled by Joystick internally from Flightgear
+In this example the aircraft is controlled  internally from Flightgear.

   * examples/telnet.
     Read and write variables to/from FlightGear telnet interface.
 Sends joystick values to control aircraft using telnet protocol.
+    In this example, the internal FlighGear joystick interface is disabled and the example sends joystick commands to flightgear.

   * examples/io.
+    Demonstrates the basic requirements for SITL.
-    Sends control values (roll, pitch, yaw) in to control the aircraft and reads the FlightGear fdm structure, the basic requirements for SITL.
+    Sends control values (roll, pitch, yaw) in to control the aircraft and reads the FlightGear FGNetFDM structure.
+    Displays various values retrieved from the FlighGear in the fdm structure in the terminal.
     Control is from joystick but can quite easily be injected from another source such as an autopilot or flightcontroller.
-    Similarly the outputs of the fdm structure should be adequate to simulate sensors.

   - <a id="note1" href="#note1back">[1]</a>
     * $< net_fdm_out -r euler  # Map joystick to world coordinates using euler angles
     * $< net_fdm_out -r quat   # map the joystick to model frame using quaternion.